Clinical Trials: An overview

 Are there guidelines about research?

 Yes, there are guidelines for researchers about the sort of information that volunteers need in order to decide whether to take part in a clinical trial.
 However, there is a lot of debate about how much information volunteers actually require, since this varies from person to person.
 The important thing is that participants are satisfied that they have enough information to make an informed decision.
 So, you should feel free to ask any questions and be given enough time to consider your options before making a decision.
-Remember, if you are considering taking part in a trial you are always free to discuss this decision with friends and relatives or other healthcare providers, including your general practitioner or a specialist.
+Remember, if you are considering taking part in a trial you are always free to discuss this decision with friends and relatives, and even other healthcare providers, including your general practitioner or a specialist, BEFORE you take part.

 This article is adapted from the Clinical Trials leaflet.